Technowings-IT/render_upload/frontend/PGM_EDITOR_GUIDE.md

 ## 🚀 Quick Start

 ### 1. Access the Editor
-1. Open the AGV Fleet Management app
+1. Open the AMR Fleet Management app
 2. Navigate to **Maps** tab
 3. Select **PGM Editor** tab (4th tab)
 4. You'll see the GIMP-like interface with: